 To explore our concept of how technology might play a role in the life of somebody having

-a tough day, we created a short film, below:
+a tough day, we created a short film, found below:

 To better understand those who might be struggling and undesigned for, we went to Wal-Mart and listened empathetically to whomever was receptive to our student inquiry.
 Nobody was willing to open up.
 Afterwards, we spoke to a community service leader, and was told this demographic really needed access to information technology.
 Subsequently, we spoke with the administrator of local subsidized housing who said the vast majority of the clientele have smartphones, so access wasn’t as much of an issue as we had initially thought.